-Contract automation expedites that by having everything readily accessible online.
+Contract automation with OnTask expedites that by having everything readily accessible online.
 There’s no emailing copies back and forth – or even mailing them, which can be cumbersome and create confusion over the various versions being shared.
-The current version is on the screen and ready for review.
+The current version is on the screen and ready for review, making redlining easy.

 The increased visibility means your team will always have the most up-to-date version and won’t accidentally send out the wrong contract.
 With all contract activities completed on one platform, bottlenecks and delays can easily be identified.
 Thankfully, the days of “What’s the status?” type emails are gone.
-Contract automation solutions provide organizations with all relevant data, providing insights into the overall contract process.
+OnTask provides organizations with all relevant data, providing insights into the overall contract process.

 An inefficient, time-consuming contracting process wears the patience of your customers and vendors.
 A smooth-running, streamlined contract automation solution, on the other hand, shortens contract cycles and lessens the time investment made by customers and vendors, just as it reduces the risk of mistakes ending up in the agreement.
 All of this, naturally, builds the value of your organization’s brand.
 This becomes a key competitive advantage, one that creates strong relationships over the years and boosts sales and repeat business.